knpuniversity/oauth/knpu/security.rst

 we think "This must be Brent, let's log him into his TopCluck account".

 With this authorization code grant type and the state parameter, this is safe.
-But suppose insetad that we decide to use the implicit flow in JavaScript.
+But suppose instead that we decide to use the implicit flow in JavaScript.
-After success, we'll send the new ``access_token`` via AJAX to the TopCluck server and authenticate the user by looking up the ``coopUserId`` associated with the token?
+After success, we'll send the new ``access_token`` via AJAX to the TopCluck server and authenticate the user by looking up the ``coopUserId`` associated with the token.

 Now, what if some other site also allows you to authorize your COOP account with them.
 They now also have an access token for your COOP account.
 If they're